honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 alert; if any other Webdriver command is sent while there is a javascript modal present, it will fail.

+### Then I wait for the alert to be visible

+### Then I wait (.\*) for the alert to be visible

+Wait for a javascript alert to be visible.
+It defaults to 30 seconds.
+Otherwise, you can manually specify a timeframe to wait for the alert.
+The rule does not confirm, dismiss or cancel the alert - you must do that yourself afterwards with one of the other alert interaction rules.

 ### When I page up (.\*) times

 The input is just a number.